sinitasaare/kadaele-shopkeeper2/ANDROID_BUILD.md

 # Android APK Build Guide

-This guide will help you build the Kadaele POS app as an Android APK that you can install on Android devices.
+This guide will help you build the Kadaele Services Shopkeeper app as an Android APK that you can install on Android devices.

 ## Prerequisites